 The staff at The Henry Beaufort School are committed to making every student a better learner, by improving their learning habits.
-Good learning habits allow students to be more resilient, confident and successful learners, who are better prepared for our ever changing world.
-Since 2012 the staff at The Henry Beaufort School have embedded the keys ideas of (hb)2 in all areas of the curriculum.
+Good learning habits allow students to be resilient, confident and successful learners, who are better prepared for our ever-changing world.
+The staff at The Henry Beaufort School have embedded the keys ideas of (hb)² in all areas of the curriculum.
 This was not designed to be a quick process, but one that stands the test of time and becomes woven into the fabric of the school.

 The learning habits have been organised into four areas: